Alessiobrini/Deep-Reinforcement-Trading-with-Predictable-Returns/README.md

 ## Source Code Structure

 In the main folder there is a script called `main_runner.py` which represents the main script to launch all the simulations through runners, that are located in the `runners` folder.
-Each runner can let the user run an algorithm (DQN,PPO or DDPG) over simulated synthetic data of different types.
+Each runner can let the user run an algorithm (DQN and PPO) over simulated synthetic data of different types.
 The subfolder `utils` contains all classes and functions used to run the experiments and they are imported in the main scripts and runners.

 ## Usage

-All the `*.py` files have their own documentation, both for class methods and functions.
+Almost all the `*.py` files have their own documentation, both for class methods and functions.
 There are two main kind of experiments that the user can perform by running the following scripts:
-- `runDQN.py` with associated config file for parameter called `paramDQN.yaml`.
-This script performs a DQN training on a return series driven by Gaussian mean-reverting factors.
+- A training on a return series driven by Gaussian mean-reverting factors.
-- `runMisspecDQN.py` with associated config file for parameter called `paramMisspecDQN.yaml`.
-This script performs a DQN training on a return series simulated by a model misspecified as for the cases presented in the paper.
+- A training on a return series simulated by a model misspecified as for the cases presented in the paper.

-The same holds for the other two available algorithms (PPO and DDPG). **TODO: DDPP still needs the misspecified implementation**

-Note that both script in the case of DQN allows also to run *Q-learning* in parallel with *DQN* algorithm.
-All the parameters for the simulation and the hyperparameters for the algorithm are passed to the scripts through their associated `*.yaml` file.
-Every config file contains also relevant information to choose the hyperparameters and all the general settings for the experiments.
-Config files are stored in the `config` folder.
+All the parameters for the simulation and the hyperparameters for the algorithm are passed to the scripts through a `gin` file.
+This file contains also relevant information to choose the hyperparameters and all the general settings for the experiments.
+It is stored in the `config` folder.

 For an extensive analysis, the scripts can be run many times in parallel on different cores of your machine.
 This allows to do either extensive grid searches for hyperparameter tuning or to perform robustness checks of the algorithm by running on many different seeds at a time.